-D. Pilots may not jump until after the green light goes on.
+D. Pilots may not jump until given the command.
 If the pilot does not launch within ten (10) second after the command she/he will be treated as having withdrawn from the round.

 E. Pilots must open their parachutes high enough to glide for at least 30 seconds before landing at the designated landing area.